SYSU-RoboticsLab/GAPR/README.md

 ```sh
 python evaluate/once.py --weights pretrain/GAPR.pth --yaml config/evaluate/once.yaml
 ```
-The `weights` is used to set the path of model weights.
+Parameter `weights` is used to set the path of model weights.
+The results are saved at `results/evaluate/YYMMDD_HHMMSS`.
 ## Train
 1. Change the path of dataset in `config/gapr/train.yaml`.
 ```yaml